 - If you are interested in volunteering at the event (need clearances) or more information, contact Dr. Craven

 March 22nd – Carter Woodson Lecture: Ibram Kendi, 7:30-9:30pm in the SMC Multipurpose Room

 - Ibram X. Kendi, an award-winning historian and New York Times Best-Selling Author, is Professor of History and International Relations and the Founding Director of the Antiracist Research and Policy Center at American University.
 His second book, Stamped from the Beginning: The Definitive History of Racist Ideas in America, was published by Nation Books and won the 2016 National Book Award for Nonfiction.
 At 34 years old, Kendi was the youngest ever winner of the NBA for Nonfiction.
 He grew up dreaming about playing in the NBA (National Basketball Association), and ironically he ended up joining the other NBA.

-- Jason Reynolds, author of All American Boys, the 2017-2018 One Book selection, will be the keynote speaker in the SMC.
+- Jason Reynolds and Brendan Kiely, co-authors of All American Boys, the 2017-2018 One Book selection, will be the keynote speakers in the SMC Multipurpose Room.
 Here’s Reynolds on the Daily Show with Trevor Noah

 - “Resilience” is a film about a dangerous biological syndrome caused by abuse and neglect during childhood and the trailblazers in pediatrics, education, and social welfare who are fighting the toxic stress.
 There will be a panel before the showing of the film.

 April 17th – Made in Millersville, 8am to 5pm in the McNairy Library